+The publications in our Resources section were funded by the Australian Government through the Department of Foreign Affairs and Trade.
 The views expressed in the publications are the authors’ alone and are not necessarily the views of the Australian Government.